dy850078/DEFIC_SOSLAB/README.md

 - ***ts***

-  Synthesizee deceived OS template
+  Synthesize deceptive OS template

 ### Simple test

-Prepare 3 hosts (or VMs), which include an attacker foothold (with Nmap), a victim, and a deceiver (at least contains 2 NICs).
+Prepare 3 hosts (or VMs), which include an attacker foothold (with Nmap), a victim, and a DEFIC server (at least contains 2 NICs).
 Make the traffic between the attacker foothold and the victim can pass through the deceiver (by connecting each of them to the deceiver's 2 NIC respectively and bridging the NICs)

 #### *STEP1: clone this repository to the deceiver*